Lifeguard (comics): Powers and abilities

 Heather's mutant power allows her body to sense and react to any threat by transforming or manifesting a power to deal with the situation (similar to that of the X-Men's Darwin).
-In all of her appearances, she has only been shown to use this ability while defending herself and others.
-It is as yet unknown if she is able to use this ability for her own protection.
+In all of her appearances, she has only been shown to use this ability while defending herself along with others.
+It is unknown if she is able to use this ability for her own protection.
 She has a moderate level of control over this power and has sometimes been able to trigger it at will, although she has not displayed any control over the transformations or powers she manifests.
 Heather has mostly manifested physical changes such as extra arms, armored skin, wings, and a mermaid tail.
-However, in her first appearance, she also demonstrated hydrokinesis.
+In her first appearance, she also demonstrated hydrokinesis.
 The full extent of Lifeguard's abilities have yet to be revealed.

-In her most recent appearance with the emergence of her inherent Shi'ar genome, she appeared to be locked into her final transformation of gold skin, wings, and claws, still unable to control her powers and possibly unable to transform any further or reverse the change.
+After her Shi'ar abilities manifest, Heather permanently gains golden skin, wings, and claws.

 In addition to her superhuman powers, Heather is a trained lifeguard and skilled swimmer.

 Other versions

-X-Men: The End

-Lifeguard appears in X-Men: The End as a protector of Aliyah Bishop in the Shi'ar Imperium.
+An alternate universe variant of Lifeguard from Earth-41001 appears in X-Men: The End as a protector of Aliyah Bishop in the Shi'ar Imperium.